 - The tent's warmth has been questioned by some customers

 - Not wind-resistant

-Lawson Hammock Blue Ridge Camping Hammock and Tent
+Lawson Hammock Blue Ridge Hammock Tent

 The Lawson Blue Ridge has made quite an impression with consumers, and we can see why it could quickly become a go-to for survivalists.

 The weight of this hammock tent is impressive.
 It weighs 1.8kg and can support a weight of up to 275 lbs, which provides plenty of strength to store all your survival essentials inside for easy access for any sudden rushes.